rfo909/CFT/doc/Doc.md

 List("aaa","bbb")->line
 # Using a local block to limit scope of loop, so that we
 # can follow it by code that runs after the inner loop
 # has completed.
-Results in list of characters: aaaXbbbX
+Result is list of characters: aaaXbbbX
 {
 line.chars->c out(c)
 }